Teenovate: Adults and Teenagers working together for Online Safety

 The Teenovate program uses a method known as Participatory Design, where all parties involved in the design process, including end-users, have an equal say in what the final solution or product should look like.

 - We understand that teenagers want to have their voices heard in the making the technology that supports their everyday online interactions.

 - Teenovate creates a collaborative space where teens are not just heard, but encouraged to do.

 - Our teen co-designers can be involved at every step of the process, from choosing the online safety problems that they want to work on, to conceptualizing online safety solutions with researchers, to prototyping and testing the final products of these solutions with technology companies so that our work can have a real-world impact.

 How do I sign up?

-Teenovate is currently in the process of forming project teams for the next period.
-Please contact Neeraj Chatlani (Teenovate Program Manager) at email@example.com or Dr. Pamela Wisniewski (STIR Lab Director) at firstname.lastname@example.org for more information.
-You can also fill out the STIR Lab Interest Form by clicking the button below.
+Teenovate is currently in the process of forming a Youth Advisory Board for STIR Lab research projects.
+You can click the button below to apply to the board (Applications close February 25th, 2022).
+Please contact Neeraj Chatlani (Teenovate Program Manager) at firstname.lastname@example.org or Dr. Pamela Wisniewski (STIR Lab Director) at email@example.com for more information.

 “This research is supported by the U.S. National Science Foundation under grant number #CHS-1844881.
 Any opinion, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the research sponsors.”